iTwin/itwin-cli/docs/environment.md

 # Environment

 To reduce repetition and simplify usage, the CLI provides flexible ways to define your commonly used `iTwin` and `iModel` IDs.
-Once set, you can run most commands without manually passing these IDs every time.
+Once set, you can run commands without manually passing these IDs every time.

 The CLI supports two mechanisms for this: